denblackstache/krakend-openapi-importer/README.md

 ### Auth Validator plugin configuration

 * You can specify custom roles for each OpenAPI [operation](https://swagger.io/specification/v3/#operation-object) using the `x-jwt-roles` [operation extension](https://swagger.io/specification/v3/#specification-extensions).
-If no `x-jwt-roles` are provided for an operation, the plugin will fall back to the default roles defined in the `all_roles` configuration.
+If no `x-jwt-roles` are provided for an operation, the plugin will fall back to the default roles defined in the `default_roles` configuration.
 * Importer supports `openIdConnect` and `oauth2` security schemes defined using [Security Requirement Objects](https://swagger.io/specification/v3/#security-requirement-object).

 ## Development